Nidhi2499/courseHub/docs/blueprint.md

 *   The application is designed to be responsive, adapting to various screen sizes using Tailwind CSS and responsive component design.

 ## Navigation
-*   Navbar with a link to "Courses", a search bar.
+*   Navbar with a link to "MyCourses", a search bar.
 *   User avatar dropdown with options for "Change Password" and "Log out."
 *   Mobile-responsive navigation with a sheet menu.